 When should I seek help for sex problems?

 Talking about sex problems is understandably difficult and embarrassing for many, and as a result, some people may refrain from seeking help.
 Suffering in silence however can make the problem worse, and it could lead to a lot of stress and unhappiness in your life and for those around you - particularly your partner.
 Although sex problems can stem from deeper issues within a relationship, sexual dysfunction can also cause relationships to suffer.
 Sex and sexual intimacy is an important part of bonding between two people in a relationship and without it, a couple can become disconnected.
 When this happens it is a good indication that you need to start thinking about getting help.

 Some of the signs that sex problems are affecting your relationship include:

 - Sex is the cause of rows.

 - One or both partners are feeling dissatisfied or stuck in a rut.

 - Couples start drifting apart and losing touch.

 - One or both partners feels taken for granted or neglected.

 The first step in seeking help for sex problems is to make an appointment with your GP to have your condition diagnosed and appropriate treatment methods explored.
-To establish the cause of a sexual dysfunction, your doctor will ask questions about your sexual, social and medical history.
+To establish the cause of sexual dysfunction, your doctor will ask questions about your sexual, social and medical history.
 Medical tests will also be carried out to identify any physical causes, for which medication can be provided.
-Sex therapy is often the next course of action for individuals and couples experiencing sex problems, and although it may seem daunting opening up about intimate and somewhat embarrassing details, talking to a counsellor can be an enlightening experience.
+Sex therapy (also known as psychosexual therapy) is often the next course of action for individuals and couples experiencing sex problems, and although it may seem daunting opening up about intimate and somewhat embarrassing details, talking to a counsellor can help.